roaminggamer/thranduil/README.md

 This object can then be updated via `button:update(dt)` and it will automatically have its attributes changed as the user hovers, selects or presses it.
 Calling `button:draw()` won't do anything because by default all UI elements don't have a draw function defined.

-The user of this library is then tasked with defining the button's draw function and using its attributes to change how the button looks. (for convenience a few [themes](#themes) were created, though)
+You are then tasked with defining the button's draw function and using its attributes to change how the button looks under different states.
+This is so that you can have absolute control over how each UI element looks, which means that integration with a game (which usually needs random UI elements in the most unexpected places) is as easy as making any other game object work.
+However, if you need to just get something out quickly, a few [themes](#themes) have been created.

 ```lua
 button.draw = function(self)